neuromore/Doc/neuromoreStudio/Nodes.md

 | Frequency | Frequency of the periodic waveforms.
 Possible values are in the range *1.00* .. *1.00*.The default value is *1.00*. |
 | Amplitude | Amplitude of the waveform (half of peak-to-peak).
 Possible values are in the range *1.00* .. *1.00*.The default value is *1.00*. |
 | DC-Offset | DC-Offset of the signal.
 Possible values are in the range *0.00* .. *0.00*.The default value is *0.00*. |
-DC-Offset of the signal.
-Possible values are in the range *0.00* .. *0.00*.The default value is *0.00*.

 ![Signal Generator Node](../neuromoreStudio/Images/Nodes/Signal Generator Node.png)